-Bachelor's Programs Master's Programs Doctoral Programs Total CIP Codes 2,325 2,325 2,325 Proposed CIP Codes- Total Programs of Strategic Emphasis 128 (6%) 66 (3%) 56 (2%) Proposed CIP Codes- Active Programs of Strategic Emphasis 66 (3%) 38 (2%) 52 (2%)
+Bachelor's Programs Master's Programs Doctoral Programs Total CIP Codes 2,325 2,325 2,325 Proposed CIP Codes- Total Programs of Strategic Emphasis 95 (4%) 75 (3%) 57 (2%) Proposed CIP Codes- Active Programs of Strategic Emphasis 72 (3%) 65 (3%) 54 (2%)

-The academic degree programs associated with the proposed new list are identified in a document currently titled "Draft List of Programs of Strategic Emphasis, June 2023," provided concurrently with this document.
+The academic degree programs associated with the proposed new list are identified in a document currently titled "Programs of Strategic Emphasis List November 2023," provided concurrently with this document.
 It should be noted that some academic programs found on the list are not currently offered within the State University System.
 A complete list of program options, including both active and inactive programs, allows institutions to plan for new programs.
 Programs on this list are also recognized through Performance Based Funding Metric 6 - Bachelor's Degrees Awarded in Areas of Strategic Emphasis and Metric 8a - Graduate Degrees Awarded in Areas of Strategic Emphasis.